life-itself/second-renaissance/content/design.md

 - **Sep 2021**: 🔥 publish major update with over one hundred organizations, a dedicated website in time for Emerge gathering
   - Oct-Nov 2021: Add visualizations
 - **Dec 2021**: 🔥 Publish "[Mapping for Emergence](https://lifeitself.org/blog/2021/12/09/mapping-for-emergence)" piece outlining the purpose and idea
-- **H1 2022**: write pages about key ideas and movements in the ecosystem TODO: link
+- **2022 H1**: write pages about key ideas and movements in the ecosystem TODO: link
-- Q1 2022: collaborate on an Erasmus proposal that becomes Cohere+
+- 2022 Q1: collaborate on an Erasmus proposal that becomes Cohere+
-- 2023: start working on Cohere+
+- **2023 Jan**: 🚀 Erasmus funded Cohere+ launches - https://lifeitself.org/blog/2023/08/30/cohere-erasmus-mapping-announce

 ## Job Stories